Rmj

 The above entry schedules a weekly task to run at midnight every Monday.

-Scheduling Batch Jobs on Unix with Cron Jobs
+Scheduling batch jobs on Unix with cron jobs

 Cron jobs are managed by the cron daemon, which periodically checks the cron table and executes scheduled jobs according to scheduled times.